See all Profiles

 Biography

-Dr. Middlemass’ peer-reviewed work has been published in The Prison Journal, Punishment & Society, Public Health Nutrition, International Journal of Eating Disorders, Aggressive Behavior, Criminal Justice & Behavior, and she has published several chapters in numerous books.
-Dr. Middlemass is a member of the Racial Democracy, Crime and Justice Network (RDCJN), a former Andrew Mellon Post-Doctoral Fellow on Race, Crime and Justice at the Vera Institute of Justice in New York City, a former American Political Science Association Congressional Fellow, and is currently a Brookings Fellow.
+Dr. Middlemass is a member of the Racial Democracy, Crime and Justice Network (RDCJN), a former Andrew Mellon Post-Doctoral Fellow on Race, Crime and Justice at the Vera Institute of Justice in New York City, and is a former American Political Science Association Congressional Fellow.

-Dr. Middlemass holds a M.A.
+Dr. Middlemass earned a M.A.
 (American Politics) and Ph.D.
 (Public Policy, American Politics & Public Administration) from The School of Public & International Affairs at the University of Georgia.

 Education & Expertise